dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/basic-reporting/declarative-parameters-cs.md

 uid: web-forms/overview/data-access/basic-reporting/declarative-parameters-cs
 title: "Declarative Parameters (C#) | Microsoft Docs"
 author: rick-anderson
-description: "In this tutorial we'll illustrate how to use a parameter set to a hard-coded value to select the data to display in a DetailsView control." ms.author: riande ms.date: 03/31/2010 ms.assetid: 603c9bd3-b895-4ec6-853b-0c81ff36d580
+description: "In this tutorial we'll illustrate how to use a parameter set to a hard-coded value to select the data to display in a DetailsView control.
+(C#)" ms.author: riande ms.date: 03/31/2010 ms.assetid: 603c9bd3-b895-4ec6-853b-0c81ff36d580